tayden-b/bookly-agent/README.md

 The idea I built around: the model handles language, and Python handles truth and action.
 The model is good at understanding a messy request and writing a decent reply.
-It is not a system of record, and it can be argued with, so anything that costs money or is a crucial action lives behind checks written in code.
+It is not a system of record, and it can be argued with, so anything that is a crucial action lives behind checks written in code.
 A customer can attempt to override the system through prompting, but the return still does not get created, because the check reads facts that only a real tool call can write.

-**Watch the right-hand panel while you use it.** It shows every tool the agent called and every time a check refused to let it act.
+**The right-hand panel shows trace info.** It shows every tool the agent called and every time a check refused to let it act.
 That panel is most of what I want you to see.

 ---